How To: Build a Brick Patio

 Few do-it-yourself weekend projects deliver the beauty, utility, and overall satisfaction that building a brick patio does.

-Of the materials suitable for use in patio construction, brick stands out for its beauty and ease of installation.
+Of all the materials suitable for use in patio construction, brick stands out for its beauty and ease of installation.
 Depending on the sophistication of your design, it may be possible to build a brick patio within the space of a single weekend.
 Here’s how:

 Choose an area of your property that is easily accessible from the house.
 Make sure the chosen area is relatively flat, with a moderate slope away from the house for the purpose of drainage.
 Plan around the position of mature trees, whose roots may complicate the process of surface leveling.
 (Also, plan around young trees that are nearby, as their growth over time may eventually shift patio bricks.)
 While you can level the yard to a degree, a deck may be more appropriate for a landscape with a dramatically steep gradient.